saveweb/tech-support-alert/README.md

-This is A BACKUP of [Gizmo's Tech Support Alert - Gizmo's Freeware](www.techsupportalert.com)
+This is A BACKUP of old [Gizmo's Tech Support Alert - Gizmo's Freeware](www.techsupportalert.com)

 **Note: Some css/image/js files are not downloaded/Processed well.**